VCSoldier/vcsoldier.github.io/README.md

 if you are wishing to be a contributor please have html/css/js knowledge

 if you wish to discuss something in private about my site Vee#6338(Discord)

+this is a very barebones readme, i will defo redo it when i have the time